jakobjpeters/PAndQ.jl/docs/src/tutorials/sudoku.md

 end;
 ```

 3\.
 Each 3x3 subgrid contains each number from `1` to `9`.
-This proposition can be read as "for each 3x3 subgrid and for each number, one of the cells of that subgrid contains that number".
+This proposition can be read as "for each 3x3 subgrid and for each number, one of the cells in that subgrid contains that number".

 ```math
 \bigwedge\limits_{r = 0}^2 \bigwedge\limits_{c = 0}^2 \bigwedge\limits_{n = 1}^9 \bigvee\limits_{i = 1}^3 \bigvee\limits_{j = 1}^3 P(3r + i, 3c + j, n) \\